mit1280/Prime/README.md

 # Prime
-This repo helps to get python code for generate various prime numbers.
-We will soon publish details about all this prime numbers so it is easy to understand program.
+This repot helps to get python code to generate various prime numbers.
+We will soon publish details about all this prime numbers so that it become easy to understand program.